 311 Food 15

-products establishr but establ premises coolers, fr property used in this industry transform livestock and agricultural product for intermediate or final consumption.
-The food products manufactured in ments are typically sold to wholesalers or retailers for distribution to consulishments primarily engaged in retailing bakery and candy products made not for immediate consumption are included.
-Includes equipment such as preezers and other refrigeration, grain tanks, bottling and canning equipment industries: these umers, on the walk-in
+products establishr but estab premises coolers, fi property used in this industry transform livestock and agricultural products for intermediate or final consumption.
+The food products manufactured in ments are typically sold to wholesalers or retailers for distribution to consist in the primarily engaged in retailing bakery and candy products made not for immediate consumption are included.
+Includes equipment such as reezers and other refrigeration, grain tanks, bottling and canning equipment industries: in these sumers e on the walk-ir

 3111 Animal food manufacturing

 3112 Grain and oil seed milling

 3113 Sugar and confectionery product manufacturing

 3114 Fruit and vegetable preserving and specialty food manufacturing

 31141 Frozen food manufacturing

 31142 Fruit and vegetable canning

 3115 Dairy product manufacturing

 3116 Animal slaughtering and processing

 3117 Seafood product preparation and packaging

 3118 Bakeries and tortilla manufacturing

 311811 Retail bakeries

 311812 Commercial bakeries

 3119 Other food manufacturing, such as honey processing

 Itemized d Equipment

-Cereal ma anufacturing 20
+Cereal ma Cereal manufacturing2

-Grain elev vators, non-farm 20
+Grain elev Grain elevators, non-farm

 Mechanic al portion of packing and sorting line equipment 2nd view 30

-Electronic portion of line equipment 10
+Electronic portion of line equipment 7 10

+242 ъ .

 312 Beverag e and Tobacco Product Manufacturing 15

-property used to manufacture beverages and tobacco products.
-Please no ufacturing, while not a beverage, is included with nonalcoholic beverage.